- What are the different types of administrators?

 - Will existing co-admins lose any permissions if I don't change them?

-- What are the default permissions for new Co-Admins?
+- What are the permissions for Co-Admins?

 - How can I make someone a Group Admin?